apache/forrest/tools/eclipse/plugins/org.apache.forrest/readme.txt

   - Help -> Software Updates -> Manage Configuration
   - Ensure the configuration dialog is set to display disabled features
     - third button from left in the toolbar should be depressed
-  - You should see the following features enabled (i.e. they do not have a little red no-entry sign on their icon
+  - You should see all the features enabled (i.e. none have a little red no-entry sign on their icon)
   - If any are disabled then enable them by selecting them and clicking "Enable" in the right pane